Bacis/Bacis/README.md

 # Welcome to my public Github profile 👋

 ### My name is Andrius Bačianskas and I am a walking human alphabet and also a Web Engineer, currently located in Berlin, Germany.
 Friends know me as Bačis.
-I daily speak three human langueages: English, my mother tongue - Lithuanian and German.
+I daily speak three human languages: English, my mother tongue - Lithuanian and German.
 I also talk to www and computers, we usually communicate in JavaScript, Typescript, Node.js, React.js, Electron.js, HTML and CSS.
 I enjoy working within the clouds, Google/AWS, coding web services and building modern web UI's 👾

 - 🔭 I’m currently working on Sesame project, next generation healthcare system in the U.S.
 - 🌱 I’m currently learning Typescript, GraphQl and React Context API.